zeuslawyer/graphQL_Mead/basics/QUICK NOTES.md

 #Operations
-Broadly two types - Queries and Mutations.
+Broadly three types - Queries (Read),  Mutations (create, update, delete) and Subscriptions (subscribing to changes in data).

 #### Operation Arguments
 These are used to pass data from the client to server.
 There are 4 arguments that get passed to __every__ [resolver](#Resolvers) function.